| "This business chose me," says Carolyn Moran, founder

 Mitsubishi, Warner Bros., and Patagonia for letterhead, hang tags,

+and other high visibility uses.
 Carolyn says she has always pursued "an environmental vision of

 a new world."
 She believes consumer demand will support the growth